tjhrulz/GPMDP-Plugin/README.md

 - `Position, Duration`

   String of how far into the song or how long the song is, formated MM:SS.
+Position has a MaxValue of duration

+  **Attributes:**
+  DisableLeadingZero - If set to 1 strings will be formatted as M:SS

 - `Progress`

   Double of how far into the song you are as a percentage.
 To clarify that number is formated ##.##### and has a predefined max of 100.00.

+  **Attributes:**
+  AsDecimal - If set to 1 changes scale of progress from 0-100 to 0-1, also changes MaxValue to 1

 - `Repeat`